HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ![Fig. 3.1: Path GUI](../images/setup_paths.png)

-Click finish when ready to move on.
+Click `Finish` when ready to move on.
 Another window will appear requesting database credentials.

 ![Fig. 3.2: Config GUI](../images/pir_setup_config.PNG?raw=true "Config GUI")

-Click finish after providing your credentials.
+Click `Finish` after providing your credentials.
 This will prompt setup to continue: the configuration file will be generated; the database populated with relevant schemas, views, and stored procedures; and R packages installed.

 ## Ingesting Data